Chavafei/Juicy_effect/README.md

 Is Currently unused,

 ### Stopper
-if this is true, the juicy effect after will need to wait for this effect to finished first to play.
+if this is true, the juicy effect after will need to wait for this effect to finished first to play the next juicy effect

 ### Loop
 the Juicy effect will play again after it is finished, (I'm not sure how this will work with `Stopper` yet)